+- 1. High Voltage cables or ductbank

+- 2. High voltage Loop Switches

+- 3. High voltage transformer

-- Low voltage cables or ductbank from service transformer to main building switchgear Main building service switchgear - B. The design concept shall first be coordinated through the University Engineer Office, to ensure the concept agrees with the campus high voltage distribution philosophy. - C. The design including the connection to the existing high voltage distribution system, through the loop switch and transformer to the first disconnecting device in the main electrical switchgear in the building shall be submitted to MEDCO for review and approval at each stage of the design.
+- 4. Low voltage cables or ductbank from service transformer to main building switchgear

+- 5. Main building service switchgear

+- B. The design concept shall first be coordinated through the University Engineer Office, to ensure the concept agrees with the campus high voltage distribution philosophy.

+- C. The design including the connection to the existing high voltage distribution system, through the loop switch and transformer to the first disconnecting device in the main electrical switchgear in the building shall be submitted to MEDCO for review and approval at each stage of the design.